Zierman/Phills-Quill/README.md

 ### Launching the Program
-A easy way to run the program is to just double-click on the jar file.
+An easy way to run the program is to just double-click on the jar file.

 Another way is to use the `-g` option when launching the program from a script or shell.
 See [Usage(CLI)](#Usage-(CLI)) for more info.